Last updated 8 June 2021

 walking along the surface, following the Škocjan Education Trail.

-Archaeological studies have revealed that the caves and the surrounding area have provided shelter for humans for more than five thousand years from the Mesolithic, Neolithic, Bronze and Iron Ages right up to the Middle Ages
+According to archaeological studies, people have lived in the caves and surrounding areas for more than 10,000 years, including the Mesolithic, Neolithic, Bronze and Iron Ages right up to the Middle Ages